North American P-51 Mustang: In China and the Pacific Theater

 In early 1945, P-51C, D, and K variants also joined the Chinese Nationalist Air Force.
 These Mustangs were provided to the 3rd, 4th, and 5th Fighter Groups and used to attack Japanese targets in occupied areas of China.
 The P-51 became the most capable fighter in China, while the Imperial Japanese Army Air Force used the Nakajima Ki-84 Hayate against it.

-The P-51 was a relative latecomer to the Pacific theater, due largely to the need for the aircraft in Europe, although the P-38's twin-engined design was considered a safety advantage for long, over-water flights.
+The P-51 was a relative latecomer to the Pacific theater, due largely to the need for the aircraft in Europe, plus the P-38 was already successful in the Pacific since its twin-engined design was considered a safety advantage for long, over-water flights.
 The first P-51s were deployed in the Far East later in 1944, operating in close-support and escort missions, as well as tactical photoreconnaissance.
-As the war in Europe wound down, the P-51 became more common.
+As the war in Europe wound down, the P-51 became more common in the Far East.

 With the capture of Iwo Jima, USAAF P-51 Mustang fighters of the VII Fighter Command were stationed on that island starting in March 1945, being initially tasked with escorting Boeing B-29 Superfortress missions against the Japanese homeland.
+Iwo Jima's extreme humidity and blowing volcanic dust made aircraft maintenance challenging.
+To achieve the range required on very-long range missions, the P-51's engine was operated for very long periods at minimum power settings, leading to lead fouling of the spark plugs which had to be replaced after each mission.
+P-51s would fly round trips of 1,500 miles, mostly flown over water with minimal navigation equipment, and these escort missions would take seven or eight hours.
+While P-51s used 110 usgal drop tanks over Europe, for Japan they frequently used 165 usgal drop tanks which allowed more loitering time over Japan.
+While USAAF B-17 and B-24 bombers in Europe were arranged in combat box formations, over Japan the B-29s formed a stream that could stretch up to 200 miles.
+The escorting P-51s formed three Tar-Cap (Target Combat Air Patrol) squadrons, two squadrons flying on one side of the B-29 stream and the third on the other side, each squadron being 2,000 feet above and 4,000 to 5,000 feet laterally from the bomber stream.